Uttamydv/Cybersecurity-Homelab-and-Penetration-Testing-Project/README.md

 ## How to Set Up the Homelab

 ### Prerequisites
-- VirtualBox or VMware Workstation for virtualization here I am using VMware workstation.
+- VirtualBox or VMware Workstation for virtualization ,here I am using VMware workstation.
 - ISO files for Windows Server, Kali Linux, Windows 10, and Metasploitable 2
 - OPNsense ISO for firewall setup